Network Configuration Backups in rConfig V8 Core

 Section titled “Horizon Queue Manager”View real-time backup job status:

-Section titled “Activity Logs”Detailed backup history and troubleshooting:
+Section titled “Application logs”For detailed backup history and troubleshooting:

-Navigate to System Settings → Monitoring & Debugging → Application Logs
+- Navigate to System Settings → Monitoring & Debugging → Application Logs.
+See the application log documentation for full detail.

 - Device name